-How to download macOS Catalina
+How to download the beta of macOS Big Sur

 Do you have any questions about installing a partition or downloading a new operating system onto a partitioned drive?
 Let us know in the comments.
 If you're having trouble partitioning your hard drive, be sure to check out our forums for help!

 Updated August 2020: Updated for the public beta of macOS Big Sur.